sasloz/T-Lift/README.md

 ```

 ### Roadmap
-We have so many ideas...
+We have so many ideas... but first we need to add much more error checks.